shaudi/datasci-brfss-diabetes/README.md

 - figure2_model_fitting.R
 - figure3_cluster_analysis.R

 Note that the raw data files are not included in this remote archive (due to size constraints); these can be downloaded from the BRFSS website linked below.
-The pre-processed data, as well as analysis file outputs including figures, are included here.
+The preprocessed data, as well as analysis outputs (including figures), are included here.

 ### Further details